JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 2 Part 2.md

   - Redacts sensitive information by replacing it with blank values.
   - **Example:** Masking Social Security numbers with Xs.

+#

+# Software Quality Assurance

+## Software Testing

+- **Model Validation and Verification:**
+  - **Model Validation:** Ensures the software meets original business requirements.
+Answers the question, "Are we building the right software?"
+  - **Software Verification:** Conducted throughout development to ensure the software functions correctly.
+Answers the question, "Are we building the software right?"

+- **Stress/Load Testing:**
+  - Simulates real-world activity on the system to ensure it can handle maximum expected load.
+  - Tests continue increasing load until system failure to determine maximum capacity.

+- **User Acceptance Testing (UAT):**
+  - Final phase of testing where end users evaluate the software in a testing environment.
+  - Focuses on usability and ensures the software is intuitive for end users.
+  - Often referred to as beta testing.

+- **Regression Testing:**
+  - Conducted before releasing modifications to verify changes don't have unintended side effects.
+  - Uses sets of inputs to compare the original system and modified code to ensure consistent behavior.

+#

+## Code Security Tests

+- **Code Security Tests:**
+  - Move beyond functional requirements to check for security flaws.
+  - Complement code reviews by using technology to assist in code inspection.

+- **Types of Code Testing:**
+  - **Static Tests:**
+    - Use specialized software to examine code for common defects without executing it.
+    - Automated equivalent of a code review.
+  - **Dynamic Tests:**
+    - Execute the code, supply inputs, and verify outputs.
+    - Closest to real-world operations, providing confidence in software functionality.

+- **Synthetic Transactions:**
+  - Scripted sets of inputs and instructions with known expected outputs.
+  - Used in dynamic tests for regression testing to verify code functionality across various tests.

+- **Importance of Multiple Testing Methods:**
+  - Static tests identify defects not covered by synthetic transactions.
+  - Dynamic tests find defects in functionality that static tests can't foresee.
+  - Code reviews by skilled developers can catch deficiencies missed by automated tests.

+#

+## Fuzzing

+- **Definition of Fuzzing:**
+  - Fuzz testing, or fuzzing, is a software testing technique that provides various valid and invalid inputs to software to make it enter unpredictable states or disclose confidential information.

+- **Types of Fuzzing:**
+  - **Generation Fuzzing:** Generates input values from a specification.
+  - **Mutation Fuzzing:** Analyzes real input and modifies those values.

+- **Example Tool:**
+  - **Zed Application Proxy (ZAP)** from OWASP is used for fuzz testing.
+  - Demonstration involves using ZAP to visit Wikipedia, spider the site, and perform fuzz testing on an API page.

+- **Steps in the Example:**
+  1. **Spidering the Website:** ZAP discovers URLs on Wikipedia.
+  2. **Selecting a Target:** Chooses `api.php` page and examines the request.
+  3. **Fuzz Testing:** Highlights a parameter (`action=mobileview`), adds various payloads (e.g., `fullview`, `desktopview`, `admin`), and runs the fuzzer.
+  4. **Results:** ZAP sends multiple requests with different inputs and displays the responses.

+- **Important Notes:**
+  - Fuzz testing can be seen as an offensive hacking technique; only perform with permission from the application owner.
+  - Fuzz testing automates testing variations to see how software responds, aiming to identify security vulnerabilities.

+#

+## Reverse Engineering Software

+- **Reverse Engineering Purpose:** Reverse engineering aims to uncover how software functions by working backward from the end product.

+- **Software Development:** Software is created using various programming languages like Python, Ruby, Java, R, C++, etc.

+- **Source Code:** The code written by developers is known as source code and is somewhat readable by humans.

+- **Interpreted vs. Compiled Languages:**
+  - **Interpreted Languages:** Languages like R, Python, and Ruby use an interpreter to convert source code into machine language during execution.
+  - **Compiled Languages:** Languages like C, C++, and Java are compiled into binary code (executable files) before execution.

+- **Reverse Engineering Techniques:**
+  - **Interpreted Languages:** Easier to reverse engineer as you can view the source code directly.
+  - **Compiled Languages:** More challenging as you only have the binary executable file.
+    - **Sandbox Environment:** Run the software in an isolated, instrumented environment to observe its behavior.
+    - **Decompiler:** Use specialized software to convert binary code back into source code, though this is often difficult and inaccurate.

+- **Software Integrity Verification:**
+  - **Fingerprinting:** Uses cryptographic hashes to verify if software has been tampered with.
+  - **Hashing Function:** Create a fingerprint of known good software and store it securely.
+Later, recompute the hash to check for changes.
+  - **File Integrity Monitoring:** Tools like Tripwire use this principle to ensure software integrity.

+#

+## Reverse Engineering Hardware

+- **Reverse engineering hardware** requires advanced skills and sophisticated equipment.
+  - The logic controlling hardware is embedded in integrated circuits and firmware, making it difficult to analyze without specialized instruments.

+- **Common use case:** Companies reverse engineer competitors' products to understand their functionality and gain a competitive advantage.

+- **Documentation:** Teams should obtain original equipment manufacturer (OEM) documentation to aid in the reverse engineering process.

+- **Security risks:** Sophisticated attackers may tamper with hardware to circumvent security controls.
+  - **Example:** NSA intercepted Cisco hardware shipments and inserted eavesdropping equipment.

+- **Source authenticity:** Organizations should verify hardware integrity to ensure it hasn't been tampered with before use.
+  - Federal government uses "trusted foundries" for sensitive hardware manufacturing, ensuring rigorous security assessments and strong security controls throughout the manufacturing process.

+#

 # Quiz

 ## More Cybersecurity Tools